 Custody, Visitation and Parenting Time

-- What if we don’t agree on custody arrangements?
+- What if my former spouse and I don’t agree on custody arrangements?

 In this event, you will likely first be ordered to mediation to try to resolve issues regarding parenting time, which includes several sessions with a mediator to limit the outstanding issues.
 If you still cannot reach an agreement, the court will likely appoint a guardian ad litem or child’s representative for your children, who will interview you and your spouse and make recommendations on what is in the child’s best interests.